NETWAYS/foreman-training/advanced/04_cli.md

 <br/>

-A list of plugins is provided by the Github page of the framework: https://github.com/theforeman/hammer-cli
+An incomplete list of plugins is provided by the Github page of the framework: https://github.com/theforeman/hammer-cli

 ~~~ENDSECTION~~~